leanprover-community/lean-liquid/README.md

 For the eponymous blogpost by Peter Scholze which started it all: see https://xenaproject.wordpress.com/2020/12/05/liquid-tensor-experiment/.

-This main aim of this community-owned repository is to *digitise* some mathematical definitions, theorem statements and theorem proofs.
+The main aim of this community-owned repository is to *digitise* some mathematical definitions, theorem statements and theorem proofs.
 Digitisation, or formalisation, is a process where the source material, typically a mathematical textbook or a pdf file or website or video, is transformed into definitions in a target system consisting of a computer simulation of a logical theory (such as set theory or type theory).
 It is the pure mathematical analogue of the act of turning a vinyl record into an mp3 file.

 ## The source.